Updated: April 11, 2018

 So what do you do?

 Well, I’m not going to argue that instant coffee tastes great.
+Certainly not most of the rubbish sold in grocery stores like in my photo just above.
 But what I will say is there are a few options that are a lot better than most people realize.
 Read on for a few examples of reasonable quality coffee that can be made with just a splash of hot water.
+And the best instant coffee ain’t half bad!

-Instant coffee is made from real coffee that has been brewed.
-After the brew is complete, all the water is removed which leaves dry fragments or powder.
+Instant coffee is made from real coffee beans that have been roasted and brewed just like a regular cup of coffee.
+After the brew is complete, all the water is removed using science which leaves dry fragments or powder.
 This can be mixed with hot water to recreate the original coffee.
 Of course you lose a lot of flavor, texture and aroma in the process.

 That’s it.
 It’s finished.
 You don’t need to worry about filtering out the coffee grounds or anything else, it’s ready to drink.
-You can add milk or sugar to taste although some even come with those in the instant coffee which will save you some time and effort.
+You can add milk or sugar to taste.
+If you’re using cheap stuff, you probably should add milk or sugar to taste and lots of it.

 Instant coffee tastes BAD

-Instant coffee is inherently poor.
+Instant coffee is inherently worse tasting than freshly brewed coffee.
 The drying process kills the beautiful taste and aroma that you can expect from freshly made coffee.

-Instant coffee also lacks body.
+Instant coffee also tends to lack body.
 The drink will feel like it is thin and watered down.
 Imagine the difference between full-fat and no-fat milk.
 And the aroma does not stay in the hollow, dried out coffee.

 Pouches or jar

 You’ve got two main options to chose from when you buy instant coffee.
-You can purchase it in small, 1-cup and 1-use pouches or you can buy a larger amount in a jar or some other container.
+You can purchase it in small, single-serve pouches or you can buy a larger amount in a jar or some other container.

-These are super convenient and portable.
+Buying your instant coffee in pouches is super convenient and portable.
 They’re pretty small and soft and will fit anywhere.
-Rip off the top and put it in your cup and you’re done.
+Rip off the top and throw the powder in your cup and you’re done.
+Best for traveling.
 They tend to cost more though.

-The jar of instant coffee is harder to carry around.
+The jar of instant coffee is larger, holds more and is harder to carry around.
 You will need to measure your own servings with a spoon or something similar.
 Useful if you like a stronger or weaker coffee but is a bit of a pain if you’re on the move.
 Buying instant coffee in a jar is usually much cheaper though.

 |Starbucks Via||Douwe Egberts||Sudden Coffee||Mount Hagen|